pjwmascall/flask-calculator-hw/README.md

 # CodeClan Homework 2 - Week 3 Day 3
-Exercise creating a calculator with Flask
+Exercise creating a calculator with Flask using RESTful routes